 3. Don't send a printed form letter with your signature printed at the bottom.

 4. Don't have your secretary write your thank-you cards for you and then you sign the note.
 I don't care if you are the President of the Company.
 Write your own notes.
-The only way you can get out of this is if you don't have hands.

 5. If you spell a word wrong, don't cross it out and keep writing.
 Get a new card and start again.

 6. My husband said, “Don't use profanity.”

 Do you write thank-you notes?
 How do you feel when you receive one?
 Please tell me in the comments.
 I always love to hear from you.